DumbMachine/POC/Proposal.md

 The project can be divided into the following components:

 - **React based frontend**: The frontend webapp, will be the component most users see and use.
 - **Python based backend**: The server responsible for providing data to react app and taking annotation data from it.
-The iterative learning model, which will give real time suggestions of annotations, will also be backend's responsiblity.
+The iterative learning model, which will give real time suggestions of annotations, will also be backend's responsibility.
 To increase the modularity of backend's components, the following division is recommended:
-  - **Docker Container**: Machine Learning frameworks have alot of dependencies and can be hard to locally setup.
+  - **Docker Container**: Machine Learning frameworks have a lot of dependencies and can be hard to locally setup.
 To overcome this, all the functioning related to inference and learning will be done from the container.
-  - **Datastore**: Making use of local filesystem to store the annotations.
+  - **Datastore**: Making use of local file-system to store the annotations.
 The annotations will have option to be exported into contemporary formats and then be saved on the local fs.
-  - **Server**: To listen and respond to requests of react app, while also controling the above to components.
+  - **Server**: To listen and respond to requests of react app, while also controlling the above to components.

 Let's look at the components in more detail:

 ### React-based Frontend:

-(Mockups of the proposed frontend)
+(Mockups of the proposed homepage)

 ![image-20200315162227548](image-20200315162227548.png)